ciarandg/naima/README.md

 # Naima

 Naima is a Discord bot for listening to albums with your friends!
 It stores album suggestions in a database and lets you vote on a random selection of them to decide what to listen to.
+Naima is intended for use in a music listening/discussion club, where members periodically pick an album to listen to collectively.
+It doesn't have any playback features.

 ![2022-08-09-153130_443x463_scrot](https://user-images.githubusercontent.com/38576930/183765453-46184e97-cf0f-4cbc-9ee8-bf29ba0d7064.png)
 ![2022-08-09-153142_403x217_scrot](https://user-images.githubusercontent.com/38576930/183765476-f7865e58-0387-4ff1-836c-d81aff31ff9a.png)